 JavaScript Object Notation or JSON is a syntax for storing and exchanging data.
 It is a text format that is completely language independent.
-JSON resembles JavaScript object literal syntax, although it can be used independently from JavaScript and many programming environments feature the ability to read (parse) and generate JSON.
+JSON resembles JavaScript object literal syntax.
+It can be used independently from JavaScript and many programming environments feature the ability to read (parse) and generate JSON.
 The two main structures of JSON are a collection of name/value pairs and an ordered list of values.
-In most languages, this is realized as an array, vector, list, or sequence.